k8s-101/workshop/sections/2-docker-and-conatiners.md

 _Whether or not we can benefit from improved caching usually depends on other factors as well.
 If we mostly run `docker build` on a build server, and it doesn't support Docker caching between builds, we won't see any improvements._

 ### Using .dockerignore to only move the files you really need into the build context
-Since Docker tracks changes in all files that are part of the context, and spends ime mowing them into the build context, we can improve speed by ignoring unused files in the build context.
+Since Docker tracks changes in all files that are part of the context, and spends time moving them into the build context, we can improve speed by ignoring unused files in the build context.
 This can be done by more consciously selecting a build context, or by using a `.dockerignore`-file.
 The `.dockerignore`-file is similar to a `.gitignore`-file, in that you can specify file or folders -patterns that you want to ignore.
 We've already included a basic example that ignores `/bin` and `/obj` folders.

 Dockerizing speedtest-api and speedtest-web
 -------------------------------------------
 Now we leave you on your own to dockerize speedtest-api and speedtest-web.
-We've included finished Dockerfiles, and it's up to you if you want delete them and create your own, or use them as-is.
+We've included finished Dockerfiles, and it's up to you if you want to delete them and create your own, or use them as-is.

 When you're done, you should be able to build an image for speedtest-api with the following command:
 ```shell